Spirulina: benefits, dosage, contraindications

 full-leafempty-leafempty-leafempty-leaf

-Some clinical studies show slight reductions in body weight for obese or overweight individuals taking spirulina.
-Additionally, clinical research indicates spirulina might help reduce body fat mass in athletes losing weight for competitions.
+Some clinical studies show slight reductions in body weight in obese or overweight individuals taking spirulina.
+In addition, clinical research indicates that spirulina may help reduce fat mass in athletes who lose weight for competitions.
 However, the exact mechanism of action remains unclear.

 Usages associés